-Where an employee is dismissed within seven days prior to any such holiday the re-engagement of such employee within seven days after such holiday shall be prima facie evidence that the employment was terminated for the purpose of evading payment for such
+Where an employee is dismissed within seven days prior to any such holiday the re-engagement of such employee within seven days after such holiday shall be prima facie evidence that the employment was terminated for the purpose of evading payment for where the employer terminates the employment within one week of a day on which a holiday occurs, the employee shall be paid for such holiday or holidays prescribed by this Determination, provided that such employee had been employed by the employer for a period of at least one week prior to the termination of the employenent.

-Where the employer terminates the employment within one week of a day on which a holiday occurs, the employee shall be paid for such holiday or holidays prescribed by this Determination, provided that such employee had been employed by the employer for a period of at least one week prior to the termination of the employment.
+Should an employee be dismissed during the course of a week, any wages due to him shall be paid to him forthwith or shall be posted to him within 24 hours.

-Should an employee be dismissed during the course of a week, any wages due to him or her shall be paid to him or her forthwith, or shall be posted to him or her within 24 hours.
+(9) SPECIAL RATES FOR SUNDAYS AND HOLIDAYS .-- Any employee who is employed on any holiday specified in clause (14).

-- (10) Special Rates for Sundays and Holldays.-Any employee who is employed on any holiday specified in clause (16) shall be paid at the rate of the ordinary time in addition to the usual rate.
+be paid at the rate of the ordinary time in addition to the usual rate.
+All work done on Sundays shall be paid for at the rate of double time.